 The main purpose of beard oil is to keep your facial hair feeling and looking healthy and reduce irritations like itchiness associated with having a beard.

 One of beard oil’s biggest benefits is its ability to condition your skin underneath your beard.
-It moisturizes, soothes, and nourishes—the key ingredients in most oils are either carrier oils like jojoba or argan oils.
+It moisturises, soothes, and nourishes—the key ingredients in most oils are carrier oils like jojoba or argan oils.

 Carrier oils nourish skin cells by facilitating absorption into them without clogging pores, which makes them perfect for beards because they need moisture just as much as other parts of your body do.

 Just make sure not to apply too much!
-A little bit goes a long way in terms of keeping your beard conditioned.
+A little bit goes a long way when reaping the benefits of using beard oil.

 As far as tips on using beard oil go, you should always apply it after showering while your face is still slightly damp.